FarmasiaVR/farmasia-vr/Docs/quest_casting.md

 # How to cast the screen from the Quest to a browser
 This document details how to connect to the eduroam network on the Quest and how to use that to cast your screen to a browser.
+If you are trying to cast in the university network, then using eduroam is strongly recommended.

 ## Connecting to the eduroam network
 1. Download the [geteduroam apk package](https://apkpure.com/geteduroam/app.eduroam.geteduroam) to your computer.